Wolf Erlbruch: Life

 Erlbruch was born in Wuppertal on 30 June 1948.
 His father was a textile technician.
 As a child, the boy preferred drawing to playing.
 Erlbruch studied graphic design at the Folkwang Hochschule in Essen from 1967 to 1974.
 As a student he worked in advertising, and also worked as an illustrator for magazines such as Stern and Esquire.
 His first assignment as an illustrator of children's books came in 1985, when he was asked by the Wuppertal publisher Peter Hammer to illustrate Der Adler, der nicht fliegen wollte by James Aggrey; Erlbruch's son Leonard had just been born, and Erlbruch wanted him to be able to say, "Look, my papa made a children's book."
 From then on, he both illustrated and wrote many books.

 Erlbruch taught as a professor of illustration at the Fachhochschule Düsseldorf from 1990 to 1997, then from 1997 as a professor in the department of architecture, design and art of the University of Wuppertal, and from 2009 to 2011 as a professor of illustration at the Folkwang University of the Arts.

+Death

 Erlbruch died in Wuppertal on 11 December 2022 at age 74.